christroutner/piclone/README.md

 The instructions below this section are the original instructions from [the original repository](https://github.com/raspberrypi-ui/piclone).

 The instructions in _this_ section are for installing piclone on **Ubuntu Desktop 21.10 64-bit arm64 architecture**.
+It's assumed that this is _the first_ app installed after a fresh install of Ubuntu.
+This app allows you to 'save your game', so that you can easily recover from any mistakes.

+**Note:** You can only copy the SD card to one that is the same size or bigger.
+It will not copy to an SD card that is even a few bytes smaller.
+For this reason, it's a good idea to buy a 10-pack of SD cards, so that they are all the exact same size.

 Install dependencies:

 - `sudo apt update`
 - `sudo apt upgrade -y`
 - `sudo apt build-essential libgtk2.0-dev libgtk-3-dev intltool uuid git curl`

+(Optional) Install OpenSSH server and net-tools for remote access:

+- `sudo apt install openssh-server net-tools`

 Clone this respository: